otislambert/odin-recipes/README.md

 # Recipe Book

 This is going to be my first project with The Odin Project.
-I'm going to code it as quickly as possible.
+It is currently only using HTML.